 Gearwrench 7 piece hook and pick set, you won’t believe how often you’ll use these guys.
 I use mine every day for so many applications from stripping down components, cleaning, fishing for lost fasteners, disconnecting wiring harnesses and the list goes on.

 I can’t work without good light, if I don’t have good light I find the job goes downhill quickly.
-Enter build this tough mechanics light, I’ve had several of these lamps, not because they break but because I lose them.
+I’ve had several of these lamps, not because they break but because I lose them.

 I’ve bounced mine on the ground so many times, and it survived.
 They are a real MacGyver of a lamp, magnet, hooks, led area light, and spotlight.